 Requirements and installation

-You will need the following plugins installed and activated in your site:
+You need the following plugins installed and activated on your site:

 - The ACF plugin (latest free or pro version)

 - A recent version of WPML (version 3.7.1 or above), including the String Translation and Translation Management add-ons.